dmccreary/graph-data-modeling-course/docs/glossary.md

 #### County Graph

-A **County Graph** extends the city graph to represent administrative divisions and their interconnections.
+A graph to represent a country including administrative divisions and their interconnections.

 **Example:** We can analyze inter-county trade relationships using a county graph.

 #### Coverage Graph

-A **Coverage Graph** shows the extent of code coverage in testing, linking tested modules and their dependencies.
+The extent of code coverage in testing in a graph, linking tested modules and their dependencies.

 **Example:** We can design a coverage graph to visualize which parts of a codebase have been adequately tested.